The best FREE Vision board worksheets for students (PDFs), plus some great vision board ideas for kids.

 2. Summer Vision Board

-Here’s a cute and simple vision board for kids all to help them focus around what they’d like to do over their summer break.
+Here’s a cute and simple vision board for kids all to help them focus on what they’d like to do over their summer break.

 Hint: it’s free, but you’ll need to register for a free Teachable account to access it (if you don’t already have one).